 Step 2: Link the XML data into Power Query

 Once you click on the connect option in Power BI, it will take you to the directory where you have saved your XML file.
-You just have to select the file and click on open as shown below.
+You just have to select the file and click on the open as shown below.

 A navigator window gets open after selecting the XML file.
 In this window, you have to select the subfiles that you want to connect to the Power Query.
 Also, you can preview this file before clicking on Edit as shown below.